-Colton Underwood and Cassie Randolph Say ‘Timing Just Isn’t Right’ To Move In Together
+Colton Underwood And Cassie Randolph Reportedly Say Timing Just Isn’t Right To Move In Together

 Underwood just recently moved to Los Angeles from Denver in order to be closer to Randolph.
 The former NFL player claims that they are going to live together once their relationship moves further.
 Apparently, he plans to purchase a house with his speech pathologist girlfriend in Huntington Beach sometime in the next year.
 However, Underwood said that the couple will only be moving in when they are engaged or married and that they are taking the step very seriously.

-In related news, former Bachelorette Rachel Lindsay is moving in with fiancée Bryan Abasolo.
+In related news, former bachelorette Rachel Lindsay is moving in with fiancé Bryan Abasolo.
 The couple is leaving Dallas and moving to Miami.
 According to Abasolo, the pair are moving ahead of their wedding in August to accommodate their careers — Abasolo’s network is in Miami and Lindsay’s schedule is flexible due to her new career in sports entertainment.